Local Waddesdon resident to run London Marathon

 These projects are more than just activities; they are essential elements in addressing loneliness and isolation, improving quality of life, and reducing inequality in our community.
 Each initiative has been shaped by the ideas and feedback from our community members, illustrating our commitment to fostering inclusivity and engagement.

-Speaking about his motivation for taking part in this challenge, Matthew expressed his passion for supporting Waddesdon community projects and making a positive impact in their community.
+Speaking about his motivation for taking part in this challenge, Michael expressed his passion for supporting Waddesdon community projects and making a positive impact in his community.

 “Waddesdon Hall holds a special place in my heart.
 My first proper job was as an event staff member here while I was still attending the local secondary school.
 It was during this time that I was introduced to the incredible community work being done at the Hall.
 I saw firsthand how these programs made a difference in the lives of local people, and that experience changed the way I viewed community and the hidden struggles many face.